SPSCommerce/sps-api-standards/standards/collections.md

     - `filter` **MUST** only be specified once in the URL.
     - `filter` **MUST** only contain the FIQL/RSQL syntax specified in these standards.
 - Each query parameter value or any field value inside FIQL/RSQL expression **MUST** be URL encoded.
 FIQL/RSQL expression itself generally does not require encoding as there are no unsafe characters.
-- FIQL/RSQL expressions **MUST** use logical AND operators as `;` (semi-colon) and OR operators as `,` (comma), regardless of newer RSQL language alternatives for the same operators, to preserve consistency between APIs.
+- FIQL/RSQL expressions **MUST** use logical AND operators as `;` (semicolon) and OR operators as `,` (comma), regardless of newer RSQL language alternatives for the same operators, to preserve consistency between APIs.
 - Advanced filtering **MAY** be applied to particular query parameters to filter based on a subset of attributes in the format `attributeFilter` (where keyword `attribute` is your attribute name), commonly referred to as hybrid filtering (hybrid between simple and advanced).
     - Using "simple" or "advanced" filtering without the hybrid approach **SHOULD** be the preferred choice.
 Hybrid filtering is not desirable but may be necessary based on the constraints of your implementation and requirements (including performance).
         - Hybrid filtering is intended to support scenarios where API producers are unable to provide advanced filtering capability on all aspects of the payload response attributes and want to provide scope clarity in the attribute filter name.